-Sullivan D. Curran P.E., Executive Director
+Sullivan D. Curran P.E., Former Executive Director

 Piping selection considerations for a retail motor fuel dispensing facility should include a flow rate criterion to fuel vehicles at the maximum Environmental Protection Agency (EPA) allowable of 10 gallons per minute during peak traffic periods.
 High-volume consumers (e. g., commuters and commercial accounts), are sensitive to the time it takes to refuel their vehicles, and they represent a significant market segment.
 While hydraulic flow rate calculations may be made on a site-specific basis, the purpose of this paper is to describe the major factors that reduce flow rate, how the three most common materials used to manufacture piping affect these flow rate factors, and cite flow rate “rules of thumb” for small and large retail vehicle refueling facilities based on the most commonly used piping systems.